 - A swab – For women, a doctor will test the discharge from your cervix for chlamydia.
 This can be done during your routine pap smear.
 For men, the doctor will insert a tiny swab into the end of your penis to get a sample from your urethra.
 The doctor may also swab your anus.
 This procedure is relatively painless.

-Chlamydia Treatment In Astoria
+Chlamydia Testing and Treatment In Astoria

 Healthcare providers treat chlamydia with oral antibiotics — usually Azithromycin or a similar antibiotic.
 To prevent reinfection, both you and your sexual partner should receive treatment.